 Griffith’s intentions for Los Angeles were good, however.
 “If all mankind could look through that telescope, it would change the world,” Griffith said.
 The city did take his money in the end.

-- Free: Griffith Park Observatory offers many free events.
 Admission to the Observatory building, grounds, telescopes, and parking is always free.
+Many of the special events here are free, but not all.